9 FAM 302.5

 9 FAM 302.5-4(A) (U) Grounds

-(U) INA 212(a)(3)(A)(ii) makes a visa applicant ineligible, and thus ineligible for a visa, if you know or have reason to believe that the applicant is traveling to the United States solely, principally, or incidentally to engage in "any other unlawful activity."
-Some of the more common situations involving “other unlawful activity” include travel to a state where the applicant’s marriage to a first cousin or a minor violates that state’s criminal law (see 9 FAM 302.5-4(B)(3)), or travel to engage in business activities related to the marijuana industry that violate federal criminal law (see 9 FAM 302.5-4(B)(4)).
+(U) INA 212(a)(3)(A)(ii) makes a visa applicant ineligible if you know or have reason to believe that they are traveling to the United States solely, principally, or incidentally to engage in "any other unlawful activity."
+Common situations may include travel to a state where the applicant’s marriage to a first cousin or a minor violates that state’s criminal law (see 9 FAM 302.5-4(B)(3)), or travel to engage in business activities related to the marijuana industry that violate federal criminal law (see 9 FAM 302.5-4(B)(4)).
 An applicant also may be found ineligible under this section if they are an active member of an identified criminal organization described in 9 FAM 302.5-4(B)(2).

 9 FAM 302.5-4(B) (U) Application